What is Crystal Meth?

 Withdrawal can be one of the most difficult phases of drug recovery.
 The discomfort can lead drug-addicted individuals to relapse.
 Treatment, including medical detox, can help.
 As of this writing, no medications have been approved to help with meth withdrawal symptoms.
 However, pharmaceutical companies continue to test a few different medications for this use in the future.

 In the meantime, medical detox can still help with withdrawal symptoms.
+The drug rehab centers we work with are prepared to offer the necessary medical supervision.
 During detox, the addicted individual will stay in a safe environment without access to the drug.
 The trained medical staff also keep the individual as comfortable as possible during the detox phase.
 The extra support can give people the boost that they need to make it through this step in the recovery process.

 Your Guide to Crystal Meth Withdrawal